werkzeugh/thesis-phoenix/README.md

 # ![](http://placehold.it/890x200/2b1e34/ffffff?text=-%20%20%20%20%20%20%20%20%20%20Demo+App%20%20%20%20%20%20%20%20%20%20-)

-Check out the example app in `apps/example` to see how Thesis can be implemented.
+Check out the example apps in `examples/` to see how Thesis can be implemented.
 We'll keep this up to date with examples of the latest features as we develop Thesis.
 <br/>